Police searching for British woman in Auckland after radio silence with family

 But they became alarmed when she didn't respond to birthday messages on Sunday.

-Her older brother Michael Millane said they last spoke on Thursday, November 29, and concerns for her safety were mounting.
+Her older brother Michael Millane said his sister had been staying at Base Backpacker on Queen St. The family last spoke to her on Thursday, November 29, and concerns for her safety were mounting.

 Police confirmed a missing person's report was filed today for Millane.